Phillip Lopate: Writing

 He has written about movies for The New York Times, Vogue, Esquire, Film Comment, Film Quarterly, Cinemabook, Threepenny Review, Tikkun, American Film, The Normal School, and the anthology The Movie That Changed My Life, among others.
-A volume of his selected movie criticism, Totally Tenderly Tragically, was published by Doubleday-Anchor in 1998.
-He edited a massive anthology of American film criticism from the silent era to present day, entitled American Movie Critics: From Silents Until Now, was published in March 2006 for Library of America.
+A volume of his selected movie criticism, Totally Tenderly Tragically, was published by Doubleday Anchor in 1998.
+He edited an anthology of American film criticism from the silent era to present day, entitled American Movie Critics: From Silents Until Now, which was published in March 2006 by Library of America.

 Personal life

 He has been married twice.
-In 1964, he married Carol Bergman, before divorcing in 1970.
+In 1964, he married Carol Bergman; they divorced in 1970.

 In 1991, he married his second wife Cheryl Cipriani, with whom he has a daughter.
-The couple raised their daughter in the Congregation Baith Israel Anshei Emes, a Conservative congregation.
+The couple raised their daughter in the Conservative Jewish Congregation Baith Israel Anshei Emes.

 Awards and fellowships

-Lopate has been awarded a John Simon Guggenheim Fellowship, a New York Public Library Center for Scholars and Writers Fellowship, two National Endowment for the Arts grants, and two New York Foundation for the Arts grants.
-He also received a Christopher Medal for Being With Children, the Texas Institute of Letters award for best non-fiction book of the year (for Bachelorhood), and was a finalist for the Spielvogel-Diamonstein PEN Award for best essay book of the year (for Portrait of My Body).
-His anthology Writing New York received an honorable mention from the Municipal Art Society's Brendan Gill Award, and a citation from the New York Society Library.
+Lopate has been awarded a Guggenheim Fellowship, a New York Public Library Center for Scholars and Writers Fellowship, two National Endowment for the Arts grants, and two New York Foundation for the Arts grants.
+He also received a Christopher Medal (for Being With Children), received the Texas Institute of Letters Award for Best Book of Nonfiction (for Bachelorhood), and was a finalist for the PEN/Diamonstein-Spielvogel Award for the Art of the Essay (for Portrait of My Body).
+His anthology Writing New York received an honorable mention from the Municipal Art Society's Brendan Gill Prize and a citation from the New York Society Library.
 He was also a Lila Wallace Foundation writer-in-residence.
-He is a Fellow of the American Academy of Arts and Sciences.
+He is a fellow of the American Academy of Arts and Sciences.